Own vs. Rent: When is the Best Time to Buy a House?

 — Gaston Bachelard, French philosopher 1884–1962

-The downside to buying a home is that you’ll have upfront expenses to consider: the down payment, closing costs, property taxes, and other fees.
+Buying a home requires upfront expenses to consider, including the down payment, closing costs, property taxes, and other fees.
 Insurance premiums are usually significantly more for homeowners than renters, and homeowners also have additional repair costs not covered by insurance.
 Read about HOA fees, maintenance costs, and more in our article, “4 Expenses Added to Your Mortgage”.
-As a homeowner, you have less flexibility in moving, and you may be unable to sell whenever you want, depending on the market.
-Real estate agents recommend staying in a house for at least five years to help ensure you profit from selling.
+As a homeowner, you have less flexibility in moving, and you may not sell when you want, depending on the market.
+Real estate agents recommend staying in a house for at least five years to ensure you’ll make a profit from selling.

 Best Time to Buy

 The best time to buy a house depends on your location, the housing market, and the time of year.
-When it comes to location, research where you are looking to buy and the market trends.
-Certain neighborhoods may have higher prices and property taxes due to the school district zones.
+For the location, research the area where you are looking to buy and the market trends.
+Some neighborhoods have higher prices and property taxes because of the school district zones.

 As for the housing market and time of year, spring and summer are the most active, meaning there are more homes on the market.
 However, research shows buyers often pay above market value in April, May, and June.
-You may want to shop in the winter or fall for the lowest prices.
+For the lowest prices, shop in the winter or fall.
 Because these are slower seasons, a seller who has to list their house is more motivated to accept offers.
 Real estate agents are also more driven to make sales during slower months, making them more open to negotiating closing costs.
-There may be less inventory in these seasons, but if you keep an open mind, you may find a deal right for you.
+There may be less inventory in these seasons, but if you keep an open mind, you may find a deal that’s right for you.

 If you wish to comment on this article or have an idea for a topic we should cover, we want to hear from you!
 Email us at editor@texell.org.